aelassas/aelassas/README.md

 * [Test-Driven Development in C#](https://www.codeproject.com/Articles/5374061/Test-Driven-Development-in-Csharp)

 #
-If you'd like to discuss any sort of opportunity, feel free to contact me.
+If you'd like to discuss any sort of opportunity, feel free to contact me through GitHub or [Linkedin](https://www.linkedin.com/in/aelassas/).